NativeScript/docs/content/tutorials/build-a-master-detail-app-with-plain-typescript.md

 ## Prerequisites

-NativeScript Core uses Javascript or Typescript and XML to create your applications.
+NativeScript Core uses JavaScript or TypeScript and XML to create your applications.
 To get the most out of this tutorial you should already have a basic understanding of [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) or [TypeScript](https://www.typescriptlang.org/).

 ## Overview of the example application